 - One visit can treat multiple areas of recession

-If you have any questions about the Pinhole Surgical Technique, gum recession or your treatment options, please call Smileboston at 617-277-4100 to schedule an appointment.
+If you have any questions about the Pinhole Surgical Technique, gum recession or your treatment options, give us a call at Smileboston Cosmetic and Implant Dentistry Phone Number 617-277-4100 to schedule an appointment.

 * Chao Pinhole Surgical Technique®™ and PST®™ are registered trademarks of John Chao DDS MAGD, 2008